turingschool/mod-0-curriculum/session4/index.md

   <ol>
     <li>Open up your <code>...</code> file in your text editor.</li>
     <li>You'll be given directions for some exercises that are program specific.
 Looking for something to study?
 Check out session 1 on data types and variable assignment.
-The capstone is also a good resource.</li>
+The mod 1 pre-work is also a good resource.</li>
     <li>If you are really solid with data types and variable assignment, it shouldn't be too bad</li>
     <li>Save your file.</li>
     <li>Add and commit your changes.</li>